 If you are attending a private school, your costs may be more than the VA will reimburse.
 To rectify this, there is something called the "Yellow Ribbon Program" This is aid offered by an individual school to ensure that the veteran’s costs are covered if the GI Bill doesn't cover them all.
 However, there is no guarantee for receiving tuition assistance through this program - you have to choose a school that offers it (and therefore has a partnership with the VA) and then that school gives the aid out on a first come, first serve basis.
 See our Yellow Ribbon Program page for more details.

-Keep Track of Your Benefits - or You Could Incur Debt
+Keep Track of Your Benefits - or You Could End Up Owing the VA Money

 The GI Bill is a benefit to you and should never cause you harm.
 However, there is the possibility that this could cause you to incur student debt.
 That's why it's imperative that you keep track of your benefits each and every semester (or quarter, depending on where you go to school).
 Debt can take many years to pay off and can set you back not just financially, but in your future goals - so don't let this happen to you!